Join our group and find our events on Meetup

 We're hoping to host monthly (or more) meetups in and around San Diego.

-We host meetups at local bars and breweries, bowling alleys, and other public locations.
+We host meetups at queer-friendly local bars and breweries, bowling alleys, and other public locations.
 We also schedule beach gatherings, picnics at local parks, and group outings at local festivals.

 No. While some of our members may identify as swingers, this is not a swingers' group.
 We are a social meetup group.

 Yes!
-Regardless of your relationship structure – whether in monogamous, polyamorous, or ethically non-monogamous – all partnerships that have a member who identifies as a bi+ woman are welcome to join.
+Regardless of your relationship structure – whether monogamous, polyamorous, or ethically non-monogamous – all partnerships that have a member who identifies as a bi+ woman are welcome to join.

 What is the Bisexual Umbrella?